Apply to the Teacher Education Program

 There are significant additional responsibilities related to participating in the TEP and the field experiences in local schools; therefore, students currently on social probation or related sanctions may not be admitted or only admitted on a Conditional basis.
 Applications are evaluated on a case by case basis.

 The next 3 steps must be followed in order to complete the online TEP Application:

 Step 1.
 Ask two HWS faculty members (preferably from outside the Education Department) to complete an online recommendation form.
-If they agree to write a recommendation, let them know the deadline is Monday, Feb.
-15 and forward them the link to the TEP Faculty Recommendation Form.
+If they agree to write a recommendation, let them know the deadline and forward them the link to the TEP Faculty Recommendation Form.